anikatrip/CS2-DS4002/README.md

-# Vaccines and Political Party Case Study
+# VaxxVote: Vaccines and Political Party Case Study
 This repository contains the materials (data, scripts, reference materials, rubric, and deliverable) to complete the case study.

 ## Data, Scripts, and Hook Document